alhajee/ckan/doc/maintaining/stats.rst

 Stats Extension
 ===============

-CKAN's stats extension analyzes your CKAN database and displays several tables and graphs with statistics about your site, including:
+FMLD's stats extension analyzes your FMLD database and displays several tables and graphs with statistics about your site, including:

 * Total number of datasets